willprice/ml-quiz/README.md

 ```

 Therefore, flag `-a` compiles all of the questions in given `.quiz` file into one HTML. `-q 7` compiles only question `#7`. `-s` will compile all of the questions and place each one in a separate HTML file. `-i` generates `iframe` based HTML displaying all questions on a single page.
-`-d` will generate an HTML with correct answers indicated by *chevron* symbol - really useful feature for questions development. `-c` will produce question difficulty statistics.
-And `-o`/`-O` will create additional `.quiz` file with questions sorted as described above.
+`-d` will generate an HTML with correct answers indicated by *chevron* symbol - really useful feature for questions development. `-c` will produce question difficulty statistics; and `-o`/`-O` will create additional `.quiz` file with questions sorted as described above. `--comments` and `--hints` will display comments and hints in the rendered HTML.
 Finally, `-t` creates a *tarball* (archive) with all files necessary for submission.

 # Submission #